symartinezbarahona/Fandango-Ratings-Inflated/README.md

 When planning on seeing a movie, how well can you trust online reviews and ratings?
 What if the online reviewer company showing the rating *also* makes money by selling movie tickets.
 Do they have a bias towards rating movies for the sake of higher profit?

 In this capstone project, with the guidance of Jose Portilla, Instructor of 2022 Python for Machine Learning & Data Science, I will explore whether or not Fandango artificially displays higher ratings than warranted to boost ticket sales.
-Ultimately, the goal is to tell a compelling data-driven as well as showcase my skills as a python programmer.
+Ultimately, the goal is to tell a compelling data-driven story as well as showcase my skills as a python programmer.
 Hope you enjoy!

 ----